harness/developer-hub/docs/continuous-integration/use-ci/prep-ci-pipeline-components.md

 ### Codebases

 CI pipelines build and test code that is pulled from a Git code repository.
-For each stage, you specify the account or repository from which to get the code.
+When you add a **Build** stage to a CI pipeline, you specify the Git account and repository where your code is stored.
 The codebase declared in the first stage in a pipeline becomes the pipeline's default codebase.
 You can use this codebase for later stages in the pipeline, or you can use multiple codebases in the same pipeline.
 For more information, go to [Codebase configuration](/docs/category/codebase-configuration/).

 Harness uses [code repo connectors](/docs/category/code-repo-connectors) to connect to Git repositories.